Why it’s important to have the organ donation conversation

 - It can be big burden for families to make such an important decision at a difficult time, especially if they are unaware of what the individual wanted.

 - Fewer than half (47%) of families agree to donation going ahead if they are unaware of their loved one’s decision to be a donor.
-This rises to almost nine out of 10 when the decision to be an organ donor is known
+This rises to over nine out of 10 when the decision to be an organ donor is known.

 - If your family doesn't know your decision they may not support it.
 Even if you are on the NHS Organ Donor Register we will ask your family for their consent and abide by their decision.

 - Your family will be encouraged to support your organ donation decision and it will be made clear that they do not have the legal right to veto or overrule that decision.

 - There may, nevertheless, be cases where it would be inappropriate for donation to go ahead if donation would cause distress to the family.